TileDB-Inc/example-cloud-udf-package/example-custom-udf-images/README.md

 #### Configure TileDB Cloud Enterprise to use custom images

-In the following example, we add a new entry for our custom image under section `CustomeImages`, version 3.8, 3.9:
+In the following example, we add a new entry for our custom image under section `CustomImages`, version 3.8, 3.9:

 ```yaml
 "my_custom_image": "tiledbenterprise/rest-python-udf-custom-3.9:2.23.4"